zhengshuai1001/JiKouCompany/README.md

 Your value doesn't decrease based on someone's inability to see your worth.

 The key is not to prioritize what's on your schedule, but to schedule your priorities.

+Progress lies not in enhancing what is, but in advancing toward what will be.